Understanding The Meaning of Clean Eating

-During our journey as a company we have spoken to many of you and we often hear “ But what does clean eating mean?
+During our journey as a company we have spoken to many of you and we often hear: "But what does clean eating mean?
 Is it about dieting?”, “What foods are the best for me?
-Is it true that carbs are bad for our body?”, “Do I get enough proteins if I eat plant-based?” or also “How can whole food and plant-based meals boost my health?”.
+Is it true that carbs are bad for our body?”, “Do I get enough proteins if I eat plant-based?” or also “How can whole food and plant-based meals boost my health?”

-Today we here to answer your questions.
+Today we are here to answer your questions.

 THE MEANING OF CLEAN EATING